 Building harpsichords takes time, so my concert work has been limited, compared with full-time performers.
 In order to reach a wider audience, in 1991 I established the Soundboard record label.
-There are now a dozen recordings of solo harpsichord music available on Soundboard, the latest being Bach’s Goldberg Variations.
+There are now a dozen recordings of solo harpsichord music available on Soundboard, including the landmark CD of Bach’s Goldberg Variations.

 ‘For me this recording stands out in a crowded field.’

 I also love teaching, and have developed a deep interest in the expressive capabilities of the harpsichord and its music.
 Seminars held at the Dartington International Summer School led to “Did Bach Really Mean That?” - a 350-page handbook.
 Its aim is to encourage keyboard players, whatever their instrument, to go “beyond the dots”: to discover more fully the breadth of meaning which an apparently simple Baroque score may conceal.

 ‘The book is absolutely first class: very learned yet imaginative and totally approachable.
 So much to learn from it, and so much to admire.
 Congratulations.
 I have already recommended it to several keyboard players.’